 If you are going to run simulations with both SPH elements and DEM particles together, you must take the tips from the last section into account, since the performance bottleneck can be either the SPH or the DEM, depending on the element/particle amount and the particle shape.

 Comparing the cards RTX 3090 with the RTX 3090 Ti, both have the same memory size, and the Ti version is 12% faster.
-Despite the performance gain not being too substantial, the cost increase is not significant and in this case the Ti version would be a better choice.
+Despite the performance gain not being too substantial, probably, the cost is not significant and in this case the Ti version would be a better choice.
 Meanwhile, if the performance is a bottle neck, the RTX 4090 could be considered as an option, as it is 2x faster than the RTX 3090 with the same memory size.
 In this case, an assessment of the pros and cons is required, as the RTX 4090 has a higher cost and requires a HPC license due to its SM count.

 Choosing the card that will work best for you depends upon the type of simulations you will be running, how fast you need those simulations to complete, and the budget available to spend on your hardware.